johnnolan/johnnolan.dev/src/random/articles/debugging-javascript.md

 imageheight: "100"
 ---

-We have recently had some interns start at UNiDAYS and while showing one of the newbies how to write Jest tests in our solution one thing they started doing is adding console.log to various places in the code to see how it worked.
+We have recently had some interns start at UNiDAYS and while showing how to write Jest tests in our solution one thing they started doing is adding `console.log` to various places in the code to see how it worked.

-As I started mentioning other debugging methods I realised this may not be common knowledge so here are a few pointers for those at University dealing with JavaScript and having to debug code without being able to step through in a debugger.

-Now, go open Chrome and hit F12.
+* Open Chrome
+* Press F12

 This will show you the Chrome Dev Tools debugger.

 We will be playing in Console and Sources tabs.
 For now, select the Console tab.

 For those already familiar with the below, check out the [Chrome API Reference](https://developers.google.com/web/tools/chrome-devtools/console/console-reference).
 It has all sorts of cool things like `console.assert`, `console.count` and `console.time`!

 ## console.log